hans-sperling/perspective-view/README.md

 ## Configuration

 ### camera
-- Description: Properties of the camera (the visible part of the map in the canvas).
+- Description: Properties of the camera (the visible part of the map in the canvas)
 - Type: `object`
   - Property `number` **camera.width**: A regular value is i.e. _canvas.width_
   - Property `number` **camera.height**: A regular value is i.e. _canvas.height_